We know you have camp questions, and we have answers!

 During the registration process, you will see the option to add registration protection and Active Refund from Active Network, which can protect you for refund needs outside of the Baltimore Woods Nature Center refund policy.
 This is a third-party purchase and is NOT required as part of camp registration.
 This purchase is also NOT directly associated with Baltimore Woods Nature Center and may not be refundable.

 Camper medical information, including vaccination records, must be updated every year, as per NYS law.
 Baltimore Woods does not keep medical records from year to year.
 Medical forms are included in the online registration process.
 Vaccination records do need to be submitted annually via official documentation from the physician’s office.
-You can upload a copy directly into Active Network (click here for instructions) or ask your doctor’s office to fax the records to 315-673-3671.
+You can upload a copy directly into Active Network (click here for instructions), or ask your doctor’s office to fax the records to 315-673-3671.
+Records should be submitted at least 14 days before your camper’s first session.
+Campers without adequate vaccination documentation will not be admitted to camp.

 Summer Nature Day Camp at Baltimore Woods has been run and managed by Baltimore Woods for more than three decades.
-The Camp Director and all counselors are certified in First-Aid and CPR.
+The Camp Director, Assistant Health Director, and all counselors are certified in First-Aid, AED, and CPR.
 Local emergency response teams have maps of the complete nature preserve.
-The Camp Director and health personnel remain in or near the main office throughout the day and are able to contact each counselor via walkie-talkie or cell phone.
+The Camp Director and health personnel remain in or near the main office throughout the day and are able to contact each counselor via walkie-talkie and/or cell phone.
 During Summer Camp, the main office is open from 8am to 4:30pm.

 Summer Nature Adventure Day Camp is for children entering grades K-8 in the fall; children must be 5 years old before their first camp session.
-Nature’s Little Explorers ½ day camp is for 4 or 5 year olds; children must be 4 by their first session.
+Nature’s Little Explorers ½ day camp is for 4 or 5 year olds; children must be 4 by July 1st.
 Voyager Camp is for children entering grades 5-8 in the fall; children must be 10 by their first session.
+High school students are encouraged to become Teen Volunteers.
+Click here for more information about that program.

 Camp hours run from 9am to 3pm for Classic and Voyager Camps.
 Nature’s Little Explorer’s Camp runs from 9am – noon.
 After Care is available from 3pm-4:30pm for campers in Classic and Voyager Camps.

-$305 per session for Classic Camps. $315 for Voyager Camps. $170 per session for Nature’s Little Explorers Camps.
+$305 per session for Classic Camps. $315 per session for Voyager Camps. $170 per session for Nature’s Little Explorers Camps.

-Multiple week ($15) and multiple child discounts ($5) are automatically applied when you register.
+Multiple week and multiple child discounts ($5) are automatically applied when you register.
 Discounts apply beginning with the second child and/or the second week.
-Campers coming multiple weeks will get one camp shirt and a $15 registration discount for each additional week.

 Campers are grouped primarily by grade level.
 This ensures that campers with similar maturity, physical abilities, and educational levels are grouped together, which helps our counselors plan age-appropriate activities, lessons, and hikes.
 Groupings typically are: Kindergarten and First graders, Second and Third graders, Fourth and Fifth graders, and Sixth through Eighth graders.